 Manager- Technical Grant and Proposal Development

-RMI seeks an experienced whole-systems energy writer to work collaboratively across RMI's 13 program areas and geographies.
+RMI seeks an experienced whole-systems energy writer to work collaboratively across RMI's 13 program areas, especially those related to the economy and climate market forces: policy, data, finance, technology, and more.
 The Manager, Technical Grant and Proposal Development —a new role at RMI—will develop written content for current and prospective global funders including individual donors, philanthropic foundations, family offices, bilateral and multi-lateral entities, corporate philanthropies, and other key stakeholders.
 This individual will report directly to the RMI Development Team’s Director of Marketing for Donor Relations and will work closely with the Managing Director for Development, program leadership, the Strategic Analysis and Engagement Group, the Monitoring and Evaluation team, development staff, and program marketers.

 Individuals of underrepresented groups are strongly encouraged to apply!

 Roles and Responsibilities

 1. Develop compelling materials for funders:

 - Write proposals, reports, concept notes, and more, curating content across RMI, drafting for program approval, and editing content to target and maximize appeal for specific donor audiences

 - Work together with program directors to clearly articulate program and initiative strategies to a donor audience, including strong impact measurement and well-researched theories of change, in advance of proposal development whenever possible

 - Identify need for donor materials, including assessing and resolving gaps and other issues in program content, framing, and donor positioning

 - Build and refine efficient structures and processes for supporting the program teams with donor-oriented materials.

 - Partner with program and executive leadership across our global organization to match strategic vision and approach with donor requirements and stipulations